dbejarano820/dojo-blueprint/src/ch00-00-introduction.md

 The Dojo Blueprint is designed to seamlessly integrate technical skills with essential soft skills, preparing learners for the real-world demands of the tech industry.

-- **More Than Coding:** By blending coding expertise with critical soft skills such as problem-solving, communication, and teamwork, you will should aim to be well-rounded and industry-ready.
+- **More Than Coding:** By blending coding expertise with critical soft skills such as problem-solving, communication, and teamwork, you should aim to be well-rounded and industry-ready.
 - **Learning by Doing:** Apply what's learned in practical, real-world scenarios, encouraging continuous learning and adaptation to new challenges.

 ### Community and Support: